 Each and every year the Federal Housing Finance Agency reviews the national median home values each fall.
 The values are compared to those one year earlier.
 If the values have risen from the previous mark, the conforming loan limit for the following year will increase by the same amount.
 If values increase by 10% then the new conforming loan limit will also increase by 10% until the next comparison is made one year later.

 Jumbo loan limits will also make adjustments based upon the changes to the conventional programs.
-Anything above the conforming limit is considered a jumbo loans. new conforming loan limit is $510,400 for most locations across the U.S., and $765,600 for high-cost locations mainly in California, Florida, Colorado, Virginia, and the North East.
+Anything above the conforming limit is considered a jumbo loans.
+2021 Conforming Limits are currently set to $548,250 for most locations across the U.S., and $822,375 for high-cost locations mainly in California, Florida, Colorado, Virginia, and the North East.

 Interest rates for jumbo loans are a bit higher than conforming due to the greater lender risk, but the disparity used to be much greater than it is today.
 Still, borrowers look for ways to buy a higher end home without having a jumbo mortgage and the accompanying higher rate and down payment.